Navapur: Economy

 The Golden fruit and vegetable company[G.F.C] was started by Abdul Jalil Abdul Gafur Shaikh, on 20 May 1994 at A.P.M.C Navapur, the vegetables and fruits are supplied to many states like Gujarat, MP and UP from Navapur market, Navapur is famous for fresh vegetables and fruits.

 The weekly bazaar is called Shanivari i.e. held on each Saturday..

 Transport

 Navapur has a railway station.
 It is also well connected for road transport.
 State transport buses of Maharashtra and Gujarat are available from Navapur to many cities.
 Maximum number of buses connect three cities Surat, Nandurbar and Dhule.
-It is connected with Surat - [National Highway 53 (India)|NH-53].
+It is connected with Surat - NH-53.
 The nearest commercial airport is in Surat.

 Demographics

 In the 2001 census, the municipality of Navapur had 29,979 inhabitants, with 15,427 males (51.5%) and 14,552 females (48.5%), for a gender ratio of 943 females per thousand males.
 Nawapur had an average literacy rate of 67%, higher than the national average of 59.5%: male literacy was 72%, and female literacy was 62%.
 In 2001 in Nawapur, 14% of the population was under 6 years of age.